THE MERCHANT CLASS ACTION AGAINST MASTERCARD AND VISA

 The highest courts in the EU and the UK ruled against consumer card intra-EEA and UK domestic MIFs.
 For consumer card inter-regional MIFs, the EU did not reach a formal infringement decision, instead it settled its case in return for the schemes reducing their fees by an average of 40%.
 The level of this reduction speaks volumes.

-Our proposed expert witness testified in the successful consumer card domestic MIF case brought by Sainsbury’s against Mastercard which settled in 2021.
-This evidence showed that the domestic consumer card MIF was unlawful, and that the MIF should be zero.
+In the successful consumer card domestic MIF case brought by Sainsbury’s against Mastercard which settled in 2021, the evidence showed that the domestic consumer card MIF was unlawful, and that the MIF should be zero.
 The Supreme Court (the UK’s highest court) agreed.

 Very similar evidence will show that the same is true of commercial card MIFs.